zeshhaan/zeshhaan/README.md

 ### Hi there 👋

 - :globe_with_meridians: I work remotely as a Visual developer, crafting conversion focussed user interfaces.
 [Checkout my works](http://zeshhaan.webflow.io/) ✨
-- :computer: I work with this tech: HTML, CSS, JS and React but I'm a huge fan of F#
+- :computer: I work with this tech: HTML, CSS, JS but I'm a huge fan of F#
 - 🔭 I’m currently interning with [@ClearTax](https://github.com/ClearTax)
 - :zany_face: I really enjoy: designing UIs, helping my friends to learn code and learning myself code, strong believer of learn by building.
-- 🌱 I’m currently learning NodeJS and alongside building a software for my fathers business.
-I also plan to learn VueJS soon.
+- 🌱 I’m currently learning Vue 3 and NodeJS alongside building a software for my fathers repair business.

 <!--
 **zeshhaan/zeshhaan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.